G-Node/g-node-portal/source/key_functions/data_api/principles.rst

     {
         ...
-        "block": "/electrophysiology/block/1",
+        "block": "/electrophysiology/block/HNOPSADMHV",
         ...
     }

 so you can directly access parent objects and go up the hierarchy.
-Besides object parents, the :ref:`full <q_parameter>` response typically contains reversed relations, e.g. permalinks to the objects that reference the requested object.
+Besides object parents, the response typically contains reversed relations, e.g. permalinks to the objects that reference the requested object.
 In the response they are usually represented in as a list of permalinks within object fields, having a key like "<reversed_object_type>_set":

 ::

     {
         ...
         "property_set": [
-            "metadata/property/10",
+            "metadata/property/H3BTS8TCMF",
-            "metadata/property/11",
+            "metadata/property/COSHS8849H",
-            "metadata/property/15"
+            "metadata/property/2BPLFB567R"
         ],
         ...
     }